KevFan/web_assignment2_gym_app/README.md

 + Trainer - delete member

 ### Notes:
-+ Trainer can delete member assessments but this logs the trainer out afterwards due to view redirection in the delete assessments method
-+ Trainer can only view members that he/she manages, therefore newly registered member's that are not assigned to a trainer cannot be viewed
 + There is no sign up available for a Trainer
++ Trainer acts as the admin, which views all members in the database (Code is also provided, for if trainers can only view and delete members they manage, however currently there is no option for a trainer to add members to this list, and as such newly registered members can't be viewed by the trainer)

 ### List of Software + Technologies Used
 + Play Framework 1.4.4